-It was cooler in Havana than normal and I found that I was most comfortable in my leggings with a tank top or tee with the sweater for extra coverage.
+When you’re planning what to wear in Cuba, keep in mind that it was cooler in Havana than normal so you want to check the weather averages and forecast in advance.
+I found that I was most comfortable in my leggings with a tank top or tee with the sweater for extra coverage.
 The sneakers came in handy and I was grateful for them when I walk around Havana.

 The city itself is relatively clean but many of the streets are cobblestone or are dug up for construction work so my strappy sandals were not ideal.